Get two new free healthy recipes each week. Sign Up

 pin-it

-It’s the perfect Fall dessert to make for a party.
+It’s the perfect Fall dessert to make for any event or gathering.

 Just 5 minutes to prepare, no oven required, and the sweet pumpkin filling tastes exactly like the middle of a homemade pumpkin cheesecake!